 to paint the toilet paper roll tubes and half circles the colors of their choice.

-- My 3-year old daughter used 6 acrylic paint colors.
+- My 3-year-old daughter used six acrylic paint colors.
 She painted one house (1/2 tube) and one roof (1/2 circle) in each color.

-- Allow paint to dry before moving on to the next step
+- Allow the paint to dry before moving on to the next step.

-Step 5 – Cut Sections of Yarn or Embroidery Thread (optional)
+5. Cut Sections of Yarn or Embroidery Thread (optional).

 - Cut 4 to 6-inch sections of yarn or embroidery thread.
 You will need one section for each birdhouse ornament craft.

-- Tie the ends together to make small loops.
+- Tie the ends together to make small loops, as shown in the photograph below.

-- Allow recycled cardboard cone to unroll and use glue dots
+- Allow the recycled cardboard cone to unroll, and use glue dots

 - Roll the half circle into a roof shape again.

-- Place a few glue dots, or, use a glue gun to place a line of glue about 1/4 inch from the edge of the half circle.
-Fold the roof of the birdhouse together and press to glue the birdhouse roof together.
+- Place a few glue dots, or use a glue gun to place a line of glue about 1/4 inch from the edge of the half circle.

-Step 8 – Glue each birdhouse roof onto each recycled toilet roll half to finish birdhouse craft
+8. Glue each birdhouse roof onto each recycled toilet roll half to finish the birdhouse craft.

-- Put the toilet paper roll half into the glue on the inside edge of the roof to finish each birdhouse craft.
+- Put the toilet paper roll half into the glue on the inside edge of the roof to finish each birdhouse craft, as shown in the photographs below.

 Related: Best Flower Art Projects